MARTIMM/Semi-xml/README.md

         sxml2xml program will not bother (yet).
   * [x] Dependencies on other files
   * [ ] Partial parsing of prelude or document.
-  * [ ] Store back into sxml.
+  * [ ] Store internal representatio back into sxml.
 This cannot be dynamic for the moment.

 * And ...
   * Documentation.